 You could also remortgage your home, which involves increasing your mortgage amount, paying off the original mortgage and using the additional funds to make your renovations.
 Keep in mind that unless your increase the term of your mortgage, your monthly payments will go up to cover the cost of the additional borrowing.

-We make secured loans easier with detailed guides that walk you through every step.
+We make money easier with detailed guides that walk you through every step.